voyanttools/VoyantServer/README.md

 Once you open VoyantServer.jar a controller application will appear (that allows you stop stop the server, see error messages, change settings, etc.) and a new browser will also appear with Voyant Tools.
 That's it!

+## Troubleshooting ##

+### Java Version ###

+Voyant Server requires an older version of Java and may not work on versions newer than 11.

+### Mac OS ###

+If you receive an error message on Mac OS:
+> The Java JAR file “VoyantServer.jar” could not be launched.
+Check the Console for possible error messages.

+You may open VoyantServer via the terminal as a workaround using: `java -jar VoyantServer.jar`

 ## License ##
 Voyant Server is released under the same license as JettyDesktop, the GNU General Public License v3.0 (see license-GPL3.txt in this directory).